Purity for flat cohomology: Inputs from crystalline and prismatic Dieudonn e theory

-\csub[Finite, locally free group schemes of $p$-power order over perfectoid rings] The classification of commutative, finite, locally free groups of $p$-power order over perfect $\bF_p$-algebras was extended to perfectoid $\bZ_p$-algebras by Lau \cite{Lau18} in the case $p > 2$ and by the second-named author \cite{SW19}*{Appendix to XVII} in general by using ideas from integral $p$-adic Hodge theory.
+\csub[Finite, locally free groups of $p$-power order over perfectoids] The classification of commutative, finite, locally free groups of $p$-power order over perfect $\bF_p$-algebras was extended to perfectoid $\bZ_p$-algebras by Lau \cite{Lau18} in the case $p > 2$ and by the second-named author \cite{SW19}*{Appendix to Lecture~17} in general by using ideas from integral $p$-adic Hodge theory.
 In \cite{ALB20}, Ansch\"utz--Le Bras drew a parallel to the crystalline theory by relating this classification to the prismatic point of view.
 We will use these results for formulating (and proving) the general case of the key formula \eqref{eqn:key-formula}, so we now review them and include some relevant for us complements.